yuandahanif/SkwnFrontendDev-1a-Yuanda/README.md

 - Why split the CSS and the script, I usualy working with Tailwind CSS and React so spliting code feel natural for me.

-- Why add Typescript, For small scale project is'nt realy neccesery, but for long run project it can be game changing, so why not.
+- Why add Typescript, For small scale project isn't realy necessary, but for long run project it can be game changing, so why not.